aarnoux/SamReader/README.txt

 **** OUTPUT ****

-The output is presented as follow, it is the same for terminal or file output, except for "List of found mutations :" that is only available in the fil output :
+The output is presented as follow, it is the same for terminal or file output, except for "List of substitutions in totally mapped reads" that is only available in the file output :

+/home/alizee/mapping.sam						 |	file name and path

 Informations :
 									 |